-8. Add bay leaf and Sriracha sauce to large pot.
+8. Add bay leaf, minced garlic, and Sriracha sauce to large pot.
 Cook for 40 minutes, stirring occasionally.
-If you would like your gumbo thicker, cook for additional time on low heat, stirring occasionally, until the gumbo has thickened.
+If you would like your gumbo thicker, cook for additional time on low heat (I usually simmer for 5-6 hrs., until they chicken is mostly shredded in appearance), stirring occasionally, until the gumbo has thickened.

 |At 40 minutes|